ECHO IN THE CANYON

 Fundraising Dinner at the Beach Plum Inn

 Just before sunset, join us for dinner overlooking Menemsha Harbor.
-Enjoy a spectacular view, and a locally sourced three-course meal, with our guests of honor.
+Enjoy a spectacular view, and a locally sourced three-course meal, with our guest of honor.
 Dinner includes reserved seating at the outdoor screening to follow.

 All proceeds benefit the Martha’s Vineyard Film Festival.